laneslexicon/lexicon_documentation/docs/other/orths.md

 <foreign>laA  A=luwka nuSoHFA</foreign>
 --->

-Standalone Arabic text is wrapped in  &lt;foreign&gt; tags; Arabic text in a cross-reference in &lt;orth&gt; tags.
+Standalone Arabic text is wrapped in  &lt;foreign&gt; tags; Arabic text in a cross-reference is wrapped in &lt;orth&gt; tags.

 <!---
 The three Arabic words are transliterated (see [here](../other/buckwalter.md) for details) and wrapped in &lt;foreign&gt; tags in the correct word order.